miguel-msa/dkron-study/README.md

 # Dkron study for Large Scale Engineering course 2024 @IST

+This is a Master's degree project that:
+1. Does examination on how Dkron works
+2. Stress tests the system and explores its bottlenecks and possible workaroudn solutions

+This was my first project of this kind, and delivered in less than 72 hours.

 # Setup

 To deploy Dkron into (azure) AKS follow this steps (you need an Azure subscription):